 Psychosis has been treated with oral quetiapine or clozapine; these drugs, unlike other antipsychotics (eg, risperidone, olanzapine, all typical psychotics), do not aggravate parkinsonian symptoms.
-Quetiapine can be started at 25 mg at night and increased in 25-mg increments every 1 to 3 days up to 400 mg at night or 200 bid.
+Quetiapine can be started at 25 mg at night and increased in 25-mg increments every 1 to 3 days up to 400 mg at night or 200 2 times a day.
 Although clozapine is most effective, its use is limited because agranulocytosis is a risk (estimated to occur in 1% of patients).
-When clozapine is used, the dose is 12.5 to 50 mg once/day to 12.5 to 25 mg bid.
-CBC is done weekly for 6 mo and every 2 wk for another 6 mo and then every 4 wk thereafter.
-However, the frequency may vary depending on the WBC count.
-Recent evidence suggests that pimavanserin is efficacious for psychotic symptoms and does not aggravate parkinsonian symptoms; also, drug monitoring does not appear necessary.
-Pending further confirmation of efficacy and safety, pimavanserin may become the drug of choice for psychosis in PD.
+When clozapine is used, the dose is 12.5 to 50 mg once a day to 12.5 to 25 mg 2 times a day.
+A complete blood count (CBC) is done weekly for 6 months and every 2 weeks for another 6 months and then every 4 week thereafter.
+However, the frequency may vary depending on the white blood cell (WBC) count.
+Recent evidence suggests that pimavanserin is efficacious for psychotic symptoms and does not aggravate parkinsonian symptoms; also drug monitoring does not appear necessary.
+Pending further confirmation of efficacy and safety, pimavanserin may become the drug of choice for psychosis in Parkinson disease.

-After 2 to 5 yr of treatment, most patients experience fluctuations in their response to levodopa, and symptom control may fluctuate unpredictably between effective and ineffective (on-off fluctuations), as response to levodopa starts to wear off.
+After 2 to 5 years of treatment, most patients experience fluctuations in their response to levodopa, and symptom control may fluctuate unpredictably between effective and ineffective (on-off fluctuations), as response to levodopa starts to wear off.
 Symptoms may occur before the next scheduled dose (called off effects).
-The dyskinesias and off effects result from a combination of the pharmacokinetic properties of levodopa, particularly its short half-life (because it is an oral drug), and disease progression.
+The dyskinesias and off effects result from a combination of the pharmacokinetic properties of levodopa (particularly its short half-life as an oral drug), and disease progression.

-Dyskinesias result mainly from disease progression and are not directly related to cumulative exposure to levodopa, as previously believed.
+However, dyskinesias result mainly from disease progression and are not directly related to cumulative exposure to levodopa, as previously believed.
 Disease progression is associated with pulsatile administration of oral levodopa, which sensitizes and changes glutamatergic receptors, especially NMDA (N-methyl-d-aspartate) receptors.
 Eventually, the period of improvement after each dose shortens, and drug-induced dyskinesias result in swings from akinesia to dyskinesias.
-Traditionally, such swings are managed by keeping the levodopa dose as low as possible and using dosing intervals as short as every 1 to 2 h, which are highly impractical.
-Alternative methods to decrease the off (akinetic) times include adjunctive use of dopamine agonists, as well as COMT and/or MAO inhibitors; amantadine can reliably manage dyskinesias.
+Traditionally, such swings are managed by keeping the levodopa dose as low as possible and using dosing intervals as short as every 1 to 2 hours, which are impractical.
+Alternative methods to decrease the off (akinetic) times include adjunctive use of dopamine agonists, as well as COMT and/or MAO inhibitors; amantadine may help manage dyskinesias.

 Amantadine is most often used to do the following: